 - If you’re a woman planning on traveling to Dubai, pack clothing that’s conservative and modest to ward off harassment, as well as to show respect for local customs.
 Female tourists should also follow specific safety guidelines, as outlined below.

 Safe Places—and Places to Avoid—in Dubai

-You should go to 11-mile-long Jemeirah Beach, a hugely popular attraction for good reason.
+Jemeirah Beach, is a hugely popular attraction for good reason.
+This 11-mile-long stretch of beach is gorgeous, and the perfect vacation spot.
 But when you’re there, stay vigilant for pickpockets, as it’s a prime spot for petty thieves who prey on tourists.
 Do not leave any valuables unattended on any of Dubai’s beaches, even for a moment.

 You should not go to Sonapur, the migrant work camp on the outskirts of Dubai where hundreds of thousands of South Asian laborers try to survive the heat and exploitation in slave-like conditions.
 The abject poverty here, though it shouldn’t be ignored, makes Sonapur a dangerous place for tourists to visit.
 In addition, the neighborhoods of Deira and Bur Dubai, with their seedy hotels and backstreets, are known for being Dubai’s hubs of prostitution and other shady goings-on.

 Locals aren’t as fond of far-flung Dubailand, which is still mostly under construction.
 Other areas to avoid, if possible, include the grimy Naif Street Bus Terminal at night (especially if you’re female), as well as workaday Shindagha.
 And if you’re planning to visit a souk, be on high alert for pickpockets.